Transforming kidney health and the burden of CKD

 We want to provide healthcare providers (HCPs), decision makers and patients with the necessary information to drive change.
 We are committed to expanding understanding around CKD and have generated real-world evidence on:

-The prevalence of undiagnosed Stage 3 chronic kidney disease as shown in Reveal CKD requires immediate attention.
-Results from Inside CKD shows the projected prevalence across major countries and the urgent need for diagnosis at early-stage kidney disease so patients can receive guideline directed medical treatments.25 At AstraZeneca, we are committed to driving meaningful change for patients with chronic kidney disease by highlighting these gaps in diagnosis and helping to provide HCPs with the tools to proactively screen.
+We are dedicated to driving innovations that slow disease progression and potentially improve the lives of millions worldwide.
+The prevalence of undiagnosed Stage 3 chronic kidney disease as shown in Reveal-CKD requires immediate attention.
+Results from Inside-CKD shows the projected prevalence across major countries and the urgent need for diagnosis at early-stage kidney disease so patients can receive guideline directed medical treatments.26 At AstraZeneca, we are committed to driving meaningful change for patients with chronic kidney disease by highlighting these gaps in diagnosis and helping to provide HCPs with the tools to proactively screen.

 CKD requires immediate collaborative action